WilliamJBrown/WatcherDocker/README.md

 serverhost = 0.0.0.0

 This way any computer can access the docker container.
+This is done to prevent the app to be accessed from other computers by default.
+If you do change this setting to let other computers access the web-ui make sure to enable the password-protect web-ui in the server settings.

 # Post-processing Scripts